vavo/TagPilot/README.md

 # **TagPilot ✈️**

 **A powerful, browser-based tool for creating and managing training datasets for AI image generation, specifically for technologies like LoRA.**
-TagPilot streamlines the tedious process of preparing images for training by providing a suite of powerful, client-side tools, including AI-powered auto-tagging, duplicate detection, and a robust image editor.
+TagPilot streamlines the tedious process of preparing images for training by providing a suite of powerful, client-side tools, including AI-powered auto-tagging, auto-captioning, duplicate detection, and a robust image editor.
 It runs entirely in your browser, keeping your data private and secure.

 ![TagPilot UI](https://i.ibb.co/whbs8by3/tagpilot-gui.png)